PUBLICATION ETHICS AND PUBLICATION MALPRACTICE STATEMENT

 Updated November 11, 2021

-All authors, reviewers, and editorial board members of Anti-Aging Eastern Europe (AAEE) are advised to consult and adhere to relevant points of editorial recommendations by the International Committee of Medical Journal Editors (ICMJE, updated December, 2019), Council of Science Editors (CSE, updated 2018-2020) and Committee on Publication Ethics (COPE, developed in 2017).
+All authors, reviewers, and editorial board members of Anti-Aging Eastern Europe (AAEE) are advised to consult and adhere to relevant points of editorial recommendations by the International Committee of Medical Journal Editors (ICMJE, updated December, 2019), Recommendations for Promoting Integrity in Scientific Journal Publications (updated 2018-2022) and Committee on Publication Ethics (COPE, developed in 2017).
 Additionally, AAEE responsible and publishing editors are required to follow the Principles of Transparency and Best Practice in Scholarly Publishing (developed in 2018).

 The Editors of this Journal take full responsibility for processing, accepting, and publishing ethically sound, related to the scope of interests, based on ethical hypotheses, and properly validated articles impacting anti-aging research field across Eastern Europe.